 Every aspect of this course is designed by me to help you successfully achieve the learning outcomes.
-Upon completion of this course:
+Upon completion of this course, you will be able to:

-- 1. understand and discuss the policies and policy orientations of post-Communist states; - 2. assess the role of historical patterns of political, economic, and societal developments in post-Communist states; - 3. evaluate to what degree the descriptor, "post-Communist," is still an important determinant of politics in states which have experienced a Communist system; - 4. comprehend and discuss the different ways institutions structure power and influence representation; - 5. apply the theoretical and analytical tools learned to examine the politics of any state.
+- 1. Understand and discuss the policies and policy orientations of the five post-Soviet states in Central Asia; - 2.
+Assess the role of historical and geographical factors on patterns of political, economic, and societal developments in Central Asian states; - 3.
+Comprehend and discuss the different ways institutions structure power and influence representations in Central Asian states; - 4.
+Apply the theoretical and analytical tools learned to examine the politics of states in other regions of the world.